 Listen to your customers.
 It’s something a lot of companies say, but not so many of them actually do.
-Gathering feedback from customers can help you see trends, understand what people want, and find ways to improve your product or service.
+Gathering customer feedback can help you see trends, understand what people want, and find ways to improve your product or service.
 A good feedback form can help you do all of this and more.

 Even though we know it’s crucial to gather feedback, it can sometimes be hard to know how to design a customer survey that actually works.
 In this post, we’ll share best practices for creating feedback forms that help you gain the insights you need to improve your business.